Order of St. Gregory the Great: History and appointment

+The constitutional pontifical norms of the Order of Saint Gregory are the following : Quod summis quibusque (1 September 1831), Cum amplissima honorum (20 March 1834), and Multum ad excitandos (7 February 1905).

 The inaugural brief states, in part, that "gentlemen of proven loyalty to the Holy See who, by reason of their nobility of birth and the renown of their deeds or the degree of their munificence, are deemed worthy to be honored by a public expression of esteem on the part of the Holy See".
 The end of the brief states that they must progressively maintain, by continued meritorious deed, the reputation and trust they had already inspired, and prove themselves worthy of the honor that had been conferred on them, by unswerving fidelity to God and to the sovereign Pontiff.